 ExaVault has had an API for a bit now and have seen customers deeply integrating our services directly into their applications, while retaining all the features that we provide with our web interface and FTP accessing capabilities.

-Why Use API?
+Why Use an API?

 To begin, let’s define what we’re talking about.
 API stands for Application Program Interface and what it lets you do is write code that directly talks to ExaVault.
 Anything you can do from our web interface, you can do via our API, which in turn means you can do it programmatically.

-Do More With API
+Do More With an API